 If you have a friend of family member receiving our services, please do consider coming to one of our open days or consider joining our Friends and Families Forum.
 Let us know you are interested by sending an email to this address elft.forensiccarercontact@nhs.net.

 We have therapeutic groups that are led by or facilitated by service users and we have a range of Peer Support Workers who are paid members of staff whose own lived experience helps them to help others receiving care.
-This also helps in our drive to reduce inequalities, for example with a specific service-user led group for black service users.
+This also helps in our drive to reduce inequalities, for example with a specific service-user led group for Black service users.